joxn/rustup-find/README.md

 [i] Channel: nightly.
 [i] Target: x86_64-pc-windows-gnu.
 [i] Required components: cargo, rls-preview, rust-analysis, rust-docs, rust-mingw, rust-std, rustc.
-[i] Some components were missing in 2018-08-17; trying previous day...
+[i] The following component was missing in 2018-08-26: rls-preview.
-[i] Some components were missing in 2018-08-16; trying previous day...
+[i] The following component was missing in 2018-08-25: rls-preview.
-[i] Some components were missing in 2018-08-15; trying previous day...
+[i] The following component was missing in 2018-08-24: rls-preview.
-[i] Some components were missing in 2018-08-14; trying previous day...
+[i] No components were available in 2018-08-23.
-[i] Some components were missing in 2018-08-13; trying previous day...
+[i] No components were available in 2018-08-22.
 [-] Could not find a match in the last 5 days.
 ```